gellison1505/Purple-Homework/Restaurant 2/Readme.md

   * Activate all `Add to Cart` buttons in the gallery
   * Return to top of page

+Footer
+* Should be a minor feature on the page

 **Grading Rubric**

 * 5 points: Page functions as described
 * 5 points: Programming produces complete and accurate results
-* 3 points: Fine details: text is aligned in rows and columns
+* 3 points: Fine details: all required content is present and correctly aligned
 * 2 points: Reasonable choice of typography